 Your mortgage will be interest only and your monthly payment only covers a payment of interest charged to your mortgage.
-At the end of the mortgage term, you will still owe the amount that you borrowed. and you need to repay this as a lump sum.
-You will need to have appropriate arrangements in place by the end of the mortgage term to repay the amount owed in full.
+At the end of the mortgage term, you’ll still owe the amount that you borrowed and you need to repay this as a lump sum.
+You’ll need to have appropriate arrangements in place by the end of the mortgage term to repay the amount owed in full.

-Remember, if you are concerned that you will be unable to meet your mortgage repayments now or in the near future, please ensure you call us as soon as possible on 0800 781 8558.
+Remember, if you're concerned that you'll be unable to meet your mortgage repayments now or in the near future, please ensure you call us as soon as possible on 0800 781 8558.

 - What fees and charges you may be required to pay

-With this type of mortgage we are unable to accept regular or lump sum overpayments.
+With this type of mortgage we’re unable to accept regular or lump sum overpayments.

 - Your property

-We are able to lend on properties in England, Wales and Scotland, subject to certain restrictions on the types of properties that we will lend on.
-Please note postcode restrictions apply within Scotland.
+We’re able to lend on properties in England, Wales and selected postcodes in Scotland, subject to certain restrictions on the types of properties that we will lend on.
 Your financial advisor will be able to provide you with further information on these restrictions.

-To help us confirm whether properties are adequate security for the mortgage, we will either arrange for a physical property valuation to be carried out or will use a valuation model to assess the current value of your property rather than carrying out a full inspection of it.
-Your broker will tell you which method we are using.
+To help us confirm whether properties are adequate security for the mortgage, we’ll either arrange for a physical property valuation to be carried out or will use a valuation model to assess the current value of your property rather than carrying out a full inspection of it.
+Your broker will tell you which method we’re using.

-Where we require a physical inspection the valuation must be provided from a valuer on our panel of approved independent surveyors and valuers.
-If you are responsible for paying the costs of the valuation you will have been told this in Section 8 the Mortgage Illustration and the cost will be included in Section 8 of the Mortgage Offer.
+Where we require a physical inspection, the valuation must be provided from a valuer on our panel of approved independent surveyors and valuers.
+If you’re responsible for paying the costs of the valuation you’ll have been told this in section 8 the mortgage illustration and the cost will be included in section 8 of the mortgage offer.

 Please note, the valuer is not our agent for the purposes of any valuation or report and we accept no responsibility for the contents of any valuation or report.

-For the purchase or remortgage of a property, we will instruct a solicitor or other conveyancer to act on our behalf, ensuring that the property will be satisfactory security for our loan and that we have a charge over it.
+For the purchase or remortgage of a property, we’ll instruct a solicitor or other conveyancer to act on our behalf, ensuring that the property will be satisfactory security for our loan and that we have a charge over it.

-We will normally (except in Scotland) instruct the same conveyancer who is acting for you, providing that they are on our conveyancer panel.
-If you wish to instruct a conveyancer who does not feature on our conveyancer panels, we will instruct a conveyancer from these panels to act on our behalf.
+We’ll normally (except in Scotland) instruct the same conveyancer who is acting for you, providing that they’re on our conveyancer panel.
+If you wish to instruct a conveyancer who does not feature on our conveyancer panels, we’ll instruct a conveyancer from these panels to act on our behalf.

-It is important to remember that you will be responsible for all the legal fees and disbursements including the fees of our conveyancer, where you have instructed a different conveyancer to us.
+It’s important to remember that you’ll be responsible for all the legal fees and disbursements including the fees of our conveyancer, where you’ve instructed a different conveyancer to us.

 - Foreign currency mortgages

-We will not be able to lend to you unless you are resident in the UK and our assessment of your ability to repay the mortgage will only be on income you receive in £’s sterling and assets you hold in £’s Sterling.
+We’re unable to lend to you unless you’re resident in the UK and our assessment of your ability to repay the mortgage will only be on income you receive in £’s sterling and assets you hold in £’s Sterling.

 - Building insurance